MelissaLahoud/CapstoneProject/README.md

  ![image](https://user-images.githubusercontent.com/81201081/143974014-e07340d9-e677-4dd7-8f13-2b5d2f77af24.png)

+###  **EXPORT REPORTS:** This is an option at the end of the code to export the data exploation graphs and the results.
+These file will be saved to your computer as a PDF.
+  - You will want to change where the file is going to where you would like it saved.

 ## **Conclusions:**
   The ARIMA models forcasted sales at a 95% accuracy level.
 This can be used for any sales data of your choice.